(820 ILCS 180/10)

 (23) "Victim services organization" means a

-nonprofit, nongovernmental organization that provides assistance to victims of domestic or sexual violence or to advocates for such victims, including a rape crisis center, an organization carrying out a domestic violence program, an organization operating a shelter or providing counseling services, or a legal services organization or other organization providing assistance through the legal process.
+nonprofit, nongovernmental organization that provides assistance to victims of domestic violence, sexual violence, gender violence, or any other crime of violence or to advocates for such victims, including a rape crisis center, an organization carrying out a domestic violence program, an organization operating a shelter or providing counseling services, or a legal services organization or other organization providing assistance through the legal process.

 (Source: P.A.
 101-221, eff.
 1-1-20; 102-487, eff.
 1-1-22